DQL Function Reference¶

 Parameters:

-Description: Unlike distinct, distinct_by_collapse retains information from other related fields (taking the last value) during deduplication, suitable for scenarios where contextual information needs to be preserved.
+Unlike distinct, distinct_by_collapse retains information from other related fields (taking the last value) during deduplication, suitable for scenarios requiring contextual information.

 Examples:

-// Get distinct user IDs, retaining the last access time for each user
+// Get distinct user IDs and retain the last access time for each user

 L::access_logs:(distinct_by_collapse(user_id, [timestamp])) [1h]

-// Get distinct hosts, retaining the last status and message
+// Get distinct hosts and retain the last status and message

 O::HOST:(distinct_by_collapse(host, [status, message])) [1h]